About

 Andrew trained under renowned expert William R. Koehler during high school.
 At nineteen he was managing a security guard and guard dog company.
 An interest in Bruce Lee's philosophy led him to Guro Dan Inosanto, one of Lee's students, who introduced him to Len Sana of International Police Dogs.
 Sana became both friend and mentor, and his influence runs throughout Andrew's approach.
 A second formative experience came through Alfons Ertel and the American Temperament Test Society, working alongside Sana on police dog evaluations and assisting with ATTS temperament testing shaped his foundational approach in complementary ways.

-He has spent decades reading across fields with no obvious connection to dogs; quality management, strategy, martial arts, and psychology.
+He has spent decades of exploring, reading, and practicing across fields with no obvious connection to dogs; quality management, strategy, martial arts, and psychology.
 This is the process of assembling something new from unexpected places.
 What strategist John Boyd called building a snowmobile.

 From that foundation, Andrew went on to train dogs across a wide spectrum: security dogs for Southern California companies, protection dogs for the public, therapy dogs, Psychiatric Service Dogs, and dogs for television and film.
 He developed and directed the Seal Beach Animal Shelter's first dog training and rehabilitation program, and co-developed pet therapy programs for the Veterans Hospital in the San Fernando Valley, Del Amo Hospital, and Torrance Memorial Hospital.
 The work within hospitals included training dogs for human post-stroke neuroplasticity research.
-He has delivered training seminars internationally and has conducted annual immersive experiences living with street, feral, and wild dogs in Taiwan.
+He has delivered training seminars internationally.

 The training philosophy